-Foreign currency derivative instruments are or may be used to hedge existing foreign currency denominated assets and liabilities, forecasted foreign currency denominated sales/purchases to/from third parties as well as intercompany sales/purchases, intercompany principal and interest payments, and in connection with investments, acquisitions, or divestitures outside the U.S. As of May 31, 2024, we had exposures to foreign currency risk primarily related to the Mexican peso, Canadian dollar, New Zealand dollar, and euro.
-Approximately 100% of our balance sheet exposures and 83% of our forecasted transactional exposures for the remaining nine months of Fiscal 2025 were hedged as of May 31, 2024.
+Foreign currency derivative instruments are or may be used to hedge existing foreign currency denominated assets and liabilities, forecasted foreign currency denominated sales/purchases to/from third parties as well as intercompany sales/purchases, intercompany principal and interest payments, and in connection with investments, acquisitions, or divestitures outside the U.S. As of May 31, 2024 August 31, 2024, we had exposures to foreign currency risk primarily related to the Mexican peso, Canadian dollar, euro, and New Zealand dollar, and euro. dollar.
+Approximately 100% of our balance sheet exposures and 83% 89% of our forecasted transactional exposures for the remaining nine six months of Fiscal 2025 were hedged as of May 31, 2024 August 31, 2024.

 Commodity derivative instruments are or may be used to hedge forecasted commodity purchases from third parties as either economic hedges or accounting hedges.
-As of May 31, 2024, exposures to commodity price risk which we are currently hedging include aluminum, corn, diesel fuel, and natural gas prices.
-Approximately 80% of our forecasted transactional exposures for the remaining nine months of Fiscal 2025 were hedged as of May 31, 2024.
+As of May 31, 2024 August 31, 2024, exposures to commodity price risk which we are currently hedging include aluminum, corn, diesel fuel, and natural gas prices.
+Approximately 80% 87% of our forecasted transactional exposures for the remaining nine six months of Fiscal 2025 were hedged as of May 31, 2024 August 31, 2024.